stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-So, so here's a little, here's a little, a little thing, [__TIM:__ Mm-hmm.] uh, that-- It feels like when people notice details in the shows, and then start being like, "Gosh, is that a meaningful decision they've made?" the answer is no. Uh, it is--
+So-- so, here's a little thing, [__TIM:__ Mm-hmm.] uh, that-- It feels like when people notice details in the shows, and then start being like, "gosh, is that a meaningful decision they've made?" the answer is no. It is--

 #### TIM